Planting and Care

 Depending on the plant, it should take around *4-8 weeks for the roots to grow into the lava stone, securing everything in place.

-*At this point you can remove any thread or elastic bands and water less frequently.
+After the plant has successfully rooted, you can remove any thread or elastic bands and water less frequently.

 prep your plants